Real-time data visualization: Examples and best practices

 Keep improving with feedback

 Treat dashboards for data visualization as living tools.
-Watch how users engage, gather feedback, and refine continuously.
+Watch how users engage, gather feedback, and regularly review and refine dashboards based on user feedback and evolving business needs.
 Iterating based on real behavior boosts adoption and long-term success.

 From insight to action – what's next?